-Philadelphia is one of five U.S. cities getting vaccine directly from the federal government, along with Houston, Chicago, New York, and San Antonio.
-These municipal health departments are responsible for creating their own distribution plans.
+The separate programs are because Philly is one of five U.S. cities getting vaccine directly from the federal government.
+The others are Houston, Chicago, New York, and San Antonio.

 Philly’s immunization registry, known as PhilaVax, was implemented back in 1994 as one of the first municipal registries in the U.S. Refined over three decades, it’s considered highly efficient, and is why Philadelphia was selected for the CDC’s pilot COVID vaccine planning program back in August, officials said at the time.

-Because of this relationship, the city now gets shipments of both the Pfizer and the Moderna COVID-19 vaccine directly.
-It then distributes doses to various partner organizations, which may include:
+Because of this relationship, the city gets shipments of the Pfizer, Moderna, and Johnson & Johnson vaccine directly.
+It then distributes doses to various partner organizations, which include: